Home

 The Dependant Will Trust is suitable for those who have responsibility for incapacitated or disabled children or adults whom they may not wish to inherit directly on first or second death, but may wish assets to be held in Trust for a specific period.

 Through accident, illness or advancing years, many people lose the ability to manage their own affairs.
-It is vital, therefore, to appoint a trusted and reliable person, usually a relative, to take decisions about your property and financial affairs should the need ever arise.
+It is vital, therefore, in advance of any of the above situations arising, to appoint a trusted and reliable person, usually a close relative, to take decisions about your property and financial affairs as well as your personal welfare, should the need ever arise.

-With an aging population and an ever increasing number of men and women requiring Long Term Care, we are able to help you understand the rules and regulations regarding the payment of Care Fees, providing effective solutions to protect your assets where possible.
+With an aging population and an ever increasing number of men and women requiring long term care, we are able to help you understand the rules and regulations regarding the payment of Local Authority care fees, providing effective solutions to protect your assets where possible.

 This is a document in which we produce a set of instructions for medical practitioners who may be involved in your Care at a later stage.
 You may state, for example, that you do not want active medical intervention should you be suffering from a terminal or degenerative illness.